case-ev/watermelon/doc/graph.md

 - An associated optional weight.
 This weight indicates the amount of energy in Wh that it takes to travel the edge in the graph.
 - An optional time parameter, which indicates how long (in minutes) it takes to cross the edge.

-Once you have created all the necessary vertices and edges, you can create a graph using `watermelon.Graph`.
+Once you have created all the necessary vertices and edges, you can create a graph using `Graph`.
 You can choose to initialize it directly with the vertices and edges, or initialize an empty graph and add them later using the `add_vertex/add_vertices` and `add_edge/add_edges` methods, respectively.